Long-term effect of inter-mode transitions in quantum Markovian process: Long-term stabilization dynamics

 When the detuning $\Delta$ becomes large or when their coupling strength $g_{L/R}$ becomes small, the two oscillators tend to be thermalized with their own heat bath respectively.
 The effective temperatures get to the closest point around the resonance regime $\Delta\simeq0$.
 This observation means that they are affected by the reservoir at the opposite side and heat transfer happens greatly.
 When $g_{L}=g_{R}$, the extremum points locate exactly at $\omega_{L}=\omega_{R}$, while they shift aside when $g_{L}\neq g_{R}$.
 When the interaction becomes strong, the effective temperatures of the two oscillators tend to get closer and closer, away from that of each heat bath.

 As comparison, we also show some counter-intuitive observation resulting from the improper omission of the transition terms like $2\hat{A}_{i}\rho\hat{A}_{j}^{\dagger}-\{\hat{A}_{j}^{\dagger}\hat{A}_{i},\rho\}$ with $i\neq j$ {[}see Fig.\,2(c){]}.
 In the large detuning area, this approximation shows well consistence with previous result in Fig.\,2(a).
 But the effective temperatures always equals at the degeneracy point even when the coupling strength $g$ is quite weak, i.e., when the oscillators tend to be decoupled from each other.
-Similar counter-intuitive result was also given in Ref.\,\cite{liao_quantum_2011} for a coupled two-spin system.
+A similar problem was also studied in Ref.\,\cite{liao_quantum_2011}, where they considered two interacting two-level systems respectively contacting two independent heat baths with different temperatures, and they obtained a result similar to ours shown in Fig.\,2(c), which is valid only when the coupling strength is quite large.